AlexDeFoc/RDOPNG-MULTITHREAD-KINDA/README.md

 **Note:** Ensure that the PNG file names do not contain symbols such as dots or other special characters, as these might cause issues.
 While I tested with dots and it broke the process, you can experiment at your own risk.

+## Time Reduction using Parallel Mode

+Using Parallel Mode offers significant time reductions:

+- For 2 photos: approximately 55.56% reduction in processing time (18 seconds in Iteration Mode vs. 8 seconds in Parallel Mode, tested on the fast preset).
+- For over 10 photos: approximately 82.25% reduction in processing time (1 minute 17 seconds in Iteration Mode vs. 17 seconds in Parallel Mode, tested on the fast preset).

 ## How the Script Works

 The script operates in phases: